zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 It is very important to understand that Ruby does not have a way to truly reload classes and modules in memory, and have that reflected everywhere they are already used.
 Technically, "unloading" the `User` class means removing the `User` constant via `Object.send(:remove_const, "User")`.

-For example, check out this Rails console session:
+For example, check out this Zoisite console session:

 ```irb
 irb> joe = User.new